YanhuiJessica/Chictf-Writeups/docs/blockchain/infinite.md

     }
     ```

-- The respect tokens can be exchanged with candy tokens through `fancyStore.sellCandies()` or `localGang.gainRespect()`.
+- The candy tokens can be exchanged for respect tokens through `fancyStore.sellCandies()` or `localGang.gainRespect()`.
 But these two functions have a slight difference.
-The `sellCandies()` function burns candy tokens and transfers the respect tokens stored in the contract to msg.sender, while the `gainRespect()` function transfers the candy tokens from msg.sender and **mint** respect tokens to msg.sender.
+The `sellCandies()` function burns candy tokens and transfers the respect tokens stored in the contract to the msg.sender, while the `gainRespect()` function transfers the candy tokens from the msg.sender and **mint** respect tokens to msg.sender.
 Thus, the total supply of respect tokens can be increased through `gainRespect()`.
 Similarly, we can increase the total supply of candy tokens through `fancyStore.buyCandies()`
-- Start with 10 candy tokens, we can first exchange 10 respect tokens and increase `candyCount` through `localGang.gainRespect()`.
+- Starting with 10 candy tokens, we can first exchange them for 10 respect tokens and increase `candyCount` through `localGang.gainRespect()`.
 Then, buy 10 candies and increase `respectCount` through `fancyStore.buyCandies()`.
-Now, we have obtained another 10 candies and transferred 10 respect tokens to the `fancyStore` contract XD Repeat these steps until `STORE.respectCount(CREW.receiver())` reaches the desired threshold
+At this point, we have obtained an additional 10 candies and transferred 10 respect tokens to the `fancyStore` contract XD Repeat these steps until `STORE.respectCount(CREW.receiver())` reaches the desired threshold

 ### Script